nickserv/danamccurdy.com/drum_circles.md

 - festivals
 - the general public

-<p class="before-list">It has become one of my primary life goals to promote community drumming as much and as far as I can, so that more and more people can experience the joy and well-being that participating in drum circles brings.
-Here's what some others in the drumming community have to say about this, along with some interesting research:</p>
+It has become one of my primary life goals to promote community drumming as much and as far as I can, so that more and more people can experience the joy and well-being that participating in drum circles brings.
+Here's what some others in the drumming community have to say about this, along with some interesting research:
+{:.before-list}

 - [**Remo: Drum Circles Defined**](http://www.remo.com/portal/pages/drum_circles/defined/Drum+Circles+Defined+Q+A.html)
 - [**New Jersey Holistic Health Services: Massage - Drumming - Labyrinths - Native Flutes**](http://www.njholistichealthservices.com/#!links/c1yng)